ergooll/odin-restaurant-page/README.md

 The Odin Project Restaurant Page

-Utilizing webpack to create a basic webpage for a fictional restaurant.
+Utilizing webpack and JS modules to create a basic webpage for a fictional restaurant.

+All of the HTML content is generated via Javascript.